-Tomonori is an up-and-coming new wave alternative composer and artist known for his eclectic mix of musical genres.
-With an atypical entryway into music and having acquired his first piano aged 10, the progression was typically chronological but not detracting in any way from its appeal.
-After joining the school jazz band to further hone his skills and build up his musical confidence, Tomonori branched out further afield to perfect his ability.
+Tomonori is an up-and-coming alternative, indie, quirky pop artist, singer song-writer, composer, record producer known for his eclectic mix of musical genres.
+With an atypical entryway into music and having started playing the piano aged 7, the progression was typically chronological but not detracting in any way from its appeal.
+After joining the school jazz band playing the bass to further hone his skills and build up his musical confidence, Tomonori branched out further afield to write and produce songs.

 Delving away from the mainstream music scene, the underground, alternative sound is peppered with retro synthetic riffs and evocative of gameplay soundbites and video game soundtracks inspired by a background in the technology and gaming industry.